 Study of the rise of Imperial Russia and the Bolshevik Revolution.
 Analysis of the political organization, economic system and social structure of the former U.S.S.R. from its formation in 1917.
-Also studied are causal factors resulting in the collapse of the Union and the current efforts of the former members of the Union to "go it alone."
+Includes causal factors resulting in the collapse of the Union and efforts of the former members of the Union to "go it alone."
 As needed.